 Android tablets come in different shapes and sizes.
 You'll need to decide which form factor best suits your needs.
 Do you want something really portable that can slip into an oversized pocket or a small bag?
 Do you prefer a device with a lot of screen real estate?
 If you plan to use your tablet to watch a lot of video content you may want one with a larger screen.

 Make sure you read product reviews before you settle on any one device.
 Reviews might point out flaws in the hardware design or implementation.
 They might also give you more insight as to how you'd use the tablet.
 It's a good idea to get your reviews from several sources no matter what product you're considering to purchase.

 The good news is that there are so many Android tablets on the market that one of them is bound to fit your needs.
 You just have to figure out what those needs are before you head out to the store.

-To learn more about tablets and the Android operating system, follow the links on the next page.
+To learn more about tablets and the Android operating system, follow the links below.

 - Apple.
 "From the App Store."
 2011.
 (Aug.
 15, 2011) http://www.apple.com/ipad/from-the-app-store/